20 essential things to know before you visit Namibia

 The beauty of road tripping through Namibia is having the freedom to travel at your own pace, and go wherever you want to go.
 There were so many times we just had to pull over, the scenery too incredible to pass.

-If you do decide to road trip, be aware of the large distances in between destinations, plan accordingly and…
+If you do decide to road trip, be aware of the large distances between destinations, and plan accordingly.

 If you’re planning on road-tripping through Namibia, you should do it in an off road 4WD Africamper.
 These converted 4WD ute/truck/tray back beasts are made for the Namibian roads, and can easily handle the sand that will inevitably stand in your path.